ikemtz/AngularMonoRepo/guidelines.md

 It's also important that the Swagger application be configured to support the same authentication mechanisms as the API.

-## Microservices should be built around the technology best suited to meet the needs of the business.
+## Microservices should be built around the technology best suited to meet business needs.
 If you need to share data, then OData is an excellent choice.
-If you need to persist domain objects and state, then WebApi would be the desired direction.
+If you need to persist domain objects and state, then WebApi would be the appropriate direction.

+## Eventing and inter-microservice dependencies
+At all costs, avoid having one microservice be dependent on another.
+Each microservice should maintain a copy of any cross-domain data necessary in order to complete its work.
+Updates to this cross-domain data should be communicated via an event bus.

 ## Microservices should validate each piece of input data
 Each property of input data should be validated, this includes validating string lengths, nullable fields, data types, etc.

+In many cases, validation of data requires cross-domain data.
+As mentioned previously, each microservice should have enough data to complete its work.

 ## Each Microservice endpoint should require authentication
 In addition, varying levels of authorization should be implemented to match those specified by the data owner.

+## Service and API Versionining
+Each microservice should be able to handle breaking changes to it's model and endpoints via API versioning.
+The different versions and the discrepancies between the models should be communicated to developers via the OpenAPI spec documentation at a minimum.

+The service should also give some indicator of which build number is currently running.
+Microservice developers should be able to easily track down the source code for the running instance.